|Lessons & Instructors

 The Violin Shop has accomplished instructors for violin, viola, cello & bass for all ages and abilities.
 Please contact the instructors directly for availability & rates.

 Paula Simmons received her bachelor’s degree in Music Education from Viterbo College, a fine arts college in La Crosse, Wisconsin.
 And her Master of Music in Viola Performance from Florida State University in Tallahassee.
 Before moving to San Diego, she performed with the El Paso Symphony, the Pro Musica Chamber Ensemble in El Paso Texas, and the Jacksonville Symphony in Jacksonville Florida.
 Since moving to California, Ms. Simmons has freelanced extensively in the San Diego area and the Baja with a variety of orchestras, chamber ensembles and guest performers including Starlight Theatre, San Diego Comic Opera, San Diego Chamber Orchestra, Orquestra de Baja, Camarata de Ensenada, the Bolshoi and San Francisco Ballet, The Moody Blues, Johnny Mathis, Smokey Robinson, Burt Bacharach, Dion Warwick, Natalie Cole, and Michael Crawford.
-Paula currently has a private teaching studio of 20 violin & viola students of all ages at The Violin Shop.
-In addition in November 2008, she became the founding conductor for the North Coast Strings, an adult beginners orchestra, sponsored by The Museum of Making Music in Carlsbad.
-It is the goal of this nationwide adult program to welcome complete beginners to string performance as well as adults that have returned to their instruments after a number of years.
-She also is the director and host for The Violin Shop’s Summer String Quartet Program which offers students the opportunity to be coached by many of the best professional players and teachers in San Diego County.
 For several years Paula was also the primary orchestra conductor of the Civic Youth Orchestra Organization.
+In November 2008 she became the founding conductor for the North Coast Strings, an adult beginners orchestra, sponsored by The Museum of Making Music in Carlsbad.
+It is the goal of this nationwide adult program to welcome complete beginners to string performance as well as those that have returned to their instruments after a number of years.
+Starting in Jan 2016 she will be the director of a chamber music program for adults, hosted at the Violin Shop.

 Born in Prague (Czech Republic), Ondrej Lewit graduated at State Conservatory of Music (BA) and at Academy of Performing Arts – HAMU (MA).
 As a member of Camerata Pragensis, Camerata Nova, concertmaster of J. Suk’s Chamber Orchestra and especially as a first violin of Cuartetto Cassoviae played in many cities of European continent and made recordings for the Czechoslovak Radio and Television, Italian RAI and recording companies such as Supraphon, Opus and Edigsa.
 In 1983 immigrated to Spain, where he became the concertmaster of Tenerife Symphony Orchestra (OST) and later also leader of OST Chamber Orchestra, playing in numerous occasions as a soloist.
 He was a violin teacher and chamber music coach at Santa Cruz Conservatory as well as at OST’s Academy of Orchestral Studies (Director and Chair of the String Department).
 As a guest concertmaster he played with orchestras in Barcelona, Sabadell, La Coruna, Bilbao and Valladolid.
 From 1988 to 1992 he was an Eastern Philharmonic Orchestra member, chamber music player and a faculty at Eastern Music Festival in Greensboro, NC.
 In 2005 was appointed concertmaster of Baja California Orchestra and violin teacher at Conservatory of Music in Tijuana, positions he held until 2010.
 As a performer in Southern California area he played with California Consort and California Chamber Orchestra (concertmaster and assistant concertmaster), Hutchins Consort, Encore Trio, violin and piano duo recitals with I. Bendetsky and most recently with Quartetto Sorrento.
 He has his private violin and viola studio in San Diego.